atrof/atrof.github.io/README.md

 * **How good is your Medium article?** (59/398).
 In-class competition during ML Course Open by [ODS](http://www.ods.ai).

 ## Pet Projects
-* **TweetLikeTrump** is a web application which can measure the similarity between yours and Donald Trump's written text.
+* **TweetLikeTrump** is a Flask-based web application which can measure the similarity between yours and Donald Trump's written text.
+Just for fun and NLP experiments.

 * **LibDS** - curated list of Data Science books.
-It's a [repository](https://github.com/atrof/LibDS) and I\`m developing a "library-like" website using Django framework.
+It's a [repository](https://github.com/atrof/LibDS) and I\`m developing a "library-like" website using Django/Flask framework.

-* **AIgift** is a web service which can (or not :D ) help you to choose the most suitable gift for your friend on the basis of his/her public data.
-Just in the very beginning but baught *aigift.io* domain :)
+* **AIgift** is a Django-based web application which can help you to choose the most suitable gift for your friend on the basis of his/her public data.
+Just in the very beginning but AIgift is available online already in dev-mode: [aigift.pythonanywhere.com](http://aigift.pythonanywhere.com).

 ## Others
 * **3200tweets** is a simple Python [script for grabbing tweets](https://github.com/atrof/3200tweets) using Twitter API and Tweepy package.